sysgears/spinjs/docs/howSpinWorks.md

 > The second check `!stack.hasAny('dll')` is necessary to prevent generating webpack configuration for React again.
 The generated webpack DLL files will be used to create a build.
 Read more about [webpack DLL](#webpack-dll).

-Basically, if you include the configuration below, `ReactPlugin` will understand that it needs to generate code for the React application:
+If you use the SpinJS configuration below, `ReactPlugin` will understand that it needs to generate configs for the React
+application:

 ```js
 const config = {